-Turning the high resolution 2D images into 3D digital models allows DONG Energy’s engineers to analyse the route in detail on their computers.
+Turning the high resolution 2D images into 3D digital models allows Orsted’s engineers to analyse the route in detail on their computers.
 This enables them to identify places of interest such as sensitive ecological habitats, access points and topographical constraints like hills and steep inclines.

 This in turn allows engineers to be sent directly to those sections of the routes that need closer inspection on the ground.
 The data will also be used by the company’s Consents and Technical teams for survey planning and cable route design.

-Ground truthing showed APEM’s models to be accurate to within 20 cm, giving DONG Energy confidence in the datasets.
+Ground truthing showed APEM’s models to be accurate to within 20 cm, giving Orsted confidence in the datasets.